-What is a minimally-invasive mitral valve replacement?
+What is a mitral valve replacement?

 - Severe bleeding

-Recovery from minimally-invasive mitral valve replacement?
+Recovery from a mitral valve replacement

-Recovery from minimally-invasive mitral valve replacement surgery takes time.
+Recovery from mitral valve replacement surgery takes time.
 After surgery, you will be moved to an ICU before being moved to a regular hospital room.
 The length of time you spend in either the ICU or regular hospital room will depend on the severity of your condition.

 Many patients can resume day-to-day activities after minimally-invasive mitral valve surgery.
 Work closely with your doctor to determine when and how quickly you should return to your normal pace.